toralf/tinderbox/README.md

 A marker (*/tmp/STOP*) is made in that image.
 The current emerge operation will be finished before *job.sh* exits and */tmp/LOCK* is removed.

+###chroot into an image

+    sudo chr.sh <image name>

+Works only if the image is not started.

 ###removal of an image
 Just remove the symlink in *~/run* and the log file in *~/logs*.
 The chroot image itself will be kept around until the data dir is overwritten.